Legacy application modernization with low-code platforms

 Move the entire legacy application to a new host, often a cloud-based platform, to enhance security, scalability, and accessibility.
 Rehosting allows organizations to leverage the benefits of cloud computing while minimizing disruptions to the existing application.

-Eg. Migrating a legacy on-premises application to a cloud-based platform to improve scalability, reliability, and allows for easier management and maintenance of the application.
+Eg. Migrating a legacy on-premises application to a cloud-based platform to improve scalability, reliability, and allow for easier management and maintenance of the application.

 2. Refactoring: